phillbush/xfiles/README.md

 ### How do I set custom icons?

-You must set the `FILE_ICONS` environment variable.
+You must set the `XFILES_ICONS` environment variable.
 XFiles comes with a set of icons in `./icons`; you can use them, or you can use any set of 64x64 `.xpm` icons.
 (Yes, they must be 64x64 pixels wide and in the `.xpm` format).